DAMarkoff/PetProject_Service_Station/Readme.txt

 	- the u_veh_id in the user_vehicle has been renamed to user_vehicle_id
 	- the u_veh_id in the tire_service_order has been renamed to user_vehicle_id
 	- the serv_order__id in the tire_service_order has been renamed to service_order_id
-	- tso service_order_date to start_datetime
+	- the service_order_date in the tire_service_order has been renamed to start_datetime
-	- staff availabe to active
+	- the availabe in the staff has been renamed to active
-	- managers availabe to active
+	- the availabe in the managers has been renamed to active

 /users/login [POST]
 	input: